 Being the patient is always an eye-opening experience.
 I’m able to see some of the best and worst there is in the industry.
 This past week was no exception.
-After being placed on a new medication for migraine headaches, I began to have heart palpitations that were concerning enough for the neurologist and PCP that they agreed a stress test was in order.
+After being placed on a new medication for migraine headaches, I went to eDrugSearch.com and download it a Nuvaring coupon to save an extra 10% off, I began to have heart palpitations that were concerning enough for the neurologist and PCP that they agreed a stress test was in order.
 With my travel schedule, the most stressful part of the situation was trying to find time to have the test while in Wisconsin.
 I was able to schedule it, but it would require some travel to another city, 25 miles away.

 The test was scheduled and I arrived the 15 minutes early, as requested.
 There was no paperwork needed so the 15 minute lead time was most likely to ensure that I didn’t keep the busy doctor waiting.
 After sitting for 30 minutes past my start time, a tech came to tell me there would be another 30 minute delay as the doctor was busy.
 Okay, that means a total of 45 minutes of waiting for the busy doctor.
 I’d left my laptop in the car thinking I’d be in and out.
 At 1:30 pm (now 75 minutes after my scheduled time and 90 minutes after my ordered arrival time) I am brought to the stress lab.